Supported databases

 Q: How to upload data via CSV?

 Currently, we do not offer CSV uploads to private connections.
 Analyst Studio only supports uploading CSVs to our public data warehouse, but please note that this data will be publicly accessible.
-You can learn more about uploading CSV to the public warehouse here.

 Was this page helpful?